Support Live Chat

 Bandura's Social Cognitive Theory

 One of the most important findings in leadership’s literature is the relationship between the leaders.
 The approach based on Bandura’s social cognitive theory enhances the effectiveness of the key to success in regulating behaviors in a dynamic environment.
 Adults respond differently to children’s behavior, and this is one of the differences, which contribute to the children’s personal ideas and behaviors of self-efficacy.
 It is vital to understand that people do not acquire the behavior standards from the influences they experience.
-Self-efficacy theory guides researchers in many areas, including academic achievement and health related behaviors.
-According to the Bandura’s theory of social cognitive, knowledge of benefits and risks of health influences one’s ability, behavior, and habit.
-Outcome expectations are very important in the social cognitive theory, because they enlighten the individual’s decisions about the actions they undertake.
+Self-efficacy theory guides researchers in many areas, including academic achievement and health-related behaviors.
+According to Bandura’s theory of social cognitive, knowledge of benefits and risks of health influences one’s ability, behavior, and habit.
+Outcome expectations are very important in the social cognitive theory because they enlighten the individual’s decisions about the actions they undertake.

 Summary of the Three Selected Articles

 McCormick, M. J. (2001).
 Self-Efficacy and Leadership.
 A Journal of Leadership and Organizational Studies, Summer, Volume 8, 22-23